Vivekumar3110/TCP-LP-in-WiFi-environment/scratch/tcp_lp/design_readme.md

     <img src = "https://github.com/Vivekumar3110/TCP-LP-in-WiFi-environment/blob/tcp_lp/Topology-images/pRp.png"> <br />
     <br />
     <p>In this topology,there are 2 station connected to same AP).
       <b>We have implemented this topology to evaluate tcp-lp.
-Code is present in scrach/tcp_lp file named pRp_tcp-lp.cc which is sucessfully running.</b>
+Code is present in scrach/tcp_lp file named <a href="https://github.com/Vivekumar3110/TCP-LP-in-WiFi-environment/blob/tcp_lp/scratch/tcp_lp/pRp_tcp-lp.cc">pRp_tcp-lp.cc</a>  which is sucessfully running.</b>
     </p>
     <br />
   </li>